LHTMR/semi-controlled-touch-survey/Benedettas_analysis/Copilot_method/step_by_step_process.md

 4) I made a list of the generated keywords for each theme.

-#Step 2
+# Step 2

 After I got a list of keywords for each theme, I used python to run the wordnet_multiple_definition.py script.
 I run it for each list of keywords.
 This is what I wrote in the terminal: python wordnet_multiple_definitions.py --input-file "inpu file name " --extend-synonyms --num-closest 20 --safe-mode

 I did this for each theme.
 After I got all the keywords disambiguated for each theme, I proceeded with step 3.

-#Step 3
+# Step 3

-Step 3: identify themes in responses of two videos: 16 and 7. the script used in step 3 was step_3_one_video.py, one for the extended file and the other for the synset-only.
+Step 3: identify themes in responses of two videos: 16 and 7.
+The scripts used in step 3 were step3_one_video_extended.py and step3_one_video_synset_only.py, one for the extended file and the other for the synset-only.

+# Step 4
+I counted theme presence by video and reported results for both extended and synsets-only.